khatharsis42/khatharsis42/README.md

 Currently a PhD student at Télécom - SudParis Engineering School, I'd like to work in software engineering after that.
 You can check out my website [here](khatharsis.com).

 # Languages
-I used to code a lot in Python, but my true love is Kotlin, (and I am thus forced to somewhat like Java).
+I used to code a lot in Python, but my true love is Kotlin (and I am thus forced to somewhat like Java).

 I also often code in C but not by choice.
 My project in C aren't yet available here anyways.
 Trying to get into Rust.